-Winding up a company may be an option if it doesn't meet the requirements for voluntary deregistration (e.g. they have complex assets well over the $1000 requirement).
+Winding up a company may be an option if it doesn't meet the requirements for voluntary deregistration (a company with assets worth $1,000 or more cannot be deregistered on request).

 Step 1 – Company directors must make a declaration of solvency

-To begin winding up a company, a majority of the directors must make a Declaration of Solvency (Form 520).
-This means they believe the company will be able to pay all its existing debts within 12 months of the commencement of the winding up.
+To begin winding up a solvent company, a majority of the directors must make a Declaration of solvency (Form 520).
+This means they believe the company will be able to pay all its existing debts in full within 12 months of the commencement of the winding up.

 It is an offence under the Corporations Act 2001 to make a false declaration of solvency.
 Penalties can apply.
 If you believe that a company is insolvent, see Winding up an insolvent company.

 Step 2 – Company members must pass a special resolution

-After the solvency declaration has been lodged, the company members must make a special resolution to wind up the company.
-You can do this by lodging a Notification of resolution (Form 205).
-They must also lodge a Notification of appointment or cessation of an external administrator (Form 505) to advise of a liquidator's appointment.
+After the solvency declaration has been lodged, the company members must pass a special resolution to wind up the company.

 All members must have at least 21 days notice (in writing) of the meeting to vote on the special resolution, although this can be reduced by agreement.
 At the meeting, at least 75% of company members must be in favour of the resolution for it to pass.
 The company must also appoint a liquidator or liquidators, and the winding up begins from the date the special resolution is passed.

-Step 3 – Notice of the special resolution must be passed on the Published notices website
+Step 3 – Notice of the special resolution must be published on the Published notices website

 Notice of the resolution to wind up the company must be published on ASIC's Published notices website by the end of the next business day after the liquidator is appointed.
 You will need to sign up to the website and pay the appropriate fee before you can publish a notice.

-For more information on how to publish a notice, see Published notices website.
+For more information on how to publish a notice, see the Published notices website.

 Step 4 – Liquidator winds up company's affairs

-At any point, if the liquidator thinks the company will be unable to pay their debts in full, they must either:
+At any point, if the liquidator thinks the company will be unable to pay their debts in full within 12 months, they must either: